rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-09-02-3ef72c3b397d0a68-online-portal-for-empanelment-of-auditors-for-conducting-system-audit-of-trading.md

 stocks: []
 tags:
 - audit
+- compliance
-- trading-members
+- empanelment
 - system-audit
-- empanelment
-- compliance
+- trading-member
 title: Online Portal for Empanelment of Auditors for System Audit of Trading Members
 ---